isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-wagner-flexio-590-review.markdown

 These components include X-Boost Turbine and 2 nozzles; ispray and a detail finish nozzle. https://www.youtube.com/watch?v=1q6YZsK4je8
 #### 1.1.
 X-BOOST TURBINE
-The X-Boost turbine is specially designed for this sprayer to generate pressure and create paint flow from the in-built motor.� This is a great enabler of the many benefits found in this sprayer.
+The X-Boost turbine is specially designed for this sprayer to generate pressure and create paint flow from the in-built motor.
+This is a great enabler of the many benefits found in this sprayer.
 The turbine is electric powered and can be used both indoors and outdoors.
 By default, the sprayer flow is set to the maximum but can be adjusted based on the kind of paint that you are using and also the kind of project that you are undertaking.
 You can set a higher power/speed flow in case you are doing a paint with high viscosity and a lower speed for unthinned paints.
 The maximum speed of this sprayer is 10 times faster than brush and rollers.
 > See Also: